RazvanN7/DIPs/DIPs/DIP1xxx-rn.md

 void main()
 {
     A a;
-    A b = S(a);      // move constructor is called explicitly, no need to insert another call A c = S(7);      // constructor call, no need to insert move constructor call }
+    A b = A(a);      // move constructor is called explicitly, no need to insert another call A c = A(7);      // constructor call, no need to insert move constructor call }
 ```